 B.7.1.
-Facility (facility)
+Facility (facility name)

-This class codes information about the observatory or facility used to collect the data.
-In this model we define two attributes: name and type.
+The Facility class codes information about the observatory or facility used to collect the data.
+In this model we define one attribute of Utype Provenance.obsConfig.facility.name which re-uses the Facility concept defined in the VODataService specification (Plante & al., 2010).